By Kellie Lindsay, Plastic Free Places Program Manager

 Foodware items are usually used away from home and in public areas, and tend to be littered frequently.

-Use washable reusable items such as stainless steel cutlery and ceramic plates.
+For dine-in, don't use disposable items - use washable reusable items such as stainless steel cutlery and ceramic plates.
 These items are cost-effective in the long run and reduce waste volume and costs to your business.

 WHERE DO I FIND THESE PRODUCTS?